USB FLASH DRIVE VERSION

 Can I watch the videos on my television?

 Yes.
 This is best done by playing the video on your computer and connecting your computer to your television via an appropriate cable and using it as a second monitor/screen.
 Some newer televisions have USB ports.
 However, watching directly via USB is challenging.
 We contacted multiple technical specialists about this.
 Here is the summary they gave us: Smart TV's were never designed to access menus from a USB drive, as USB drives were never meant to be a video delivery format.
-The USB is for computers only.
+While Smart TV manufactures offer the USB drive, they never agreed on video or USB drive formatting.
+Essentially, a USB is designed for computers only.
 The future of media consumption is with apps and streaming or downloadable media.

 Can I download the video workshop from the drive to my computer?